• Skip to main content

 If you have flood insurance, contact your insurance adjuster immediately.

-1. Begin cleanup, salvage, and drying as soon as possible.
+1. Begin clean up water damage, salvage, and drying as soon as possible.
 Do not wait for adjuster.
 Take photos for use as an inventory.
 All steps suggested on this page can be taken before an adjuster arrives.

 2. Keep damaged materials for proof of loss.